labex-labs/open-source-labs/css/30-seconds-of-css/lab-button-border-animation/step1.md

 }
 ```

 Please click on 'Go Live' in the bottom right corner to run the web service on port 8080.
-Then, you can refresh the HTTP 8080 Tab to preview the web page.
+Then, you can refresh the **Web 8080** Tab to preview the web page.